BardicNoel/lorerim-arcaneum/src/features/birthsigns/birthsigns-feature-doc.md

 ---

-*This documentation ensures the Birthsigns feature in the Lorerim Arcaneum project maintains consistent, comprehensive documentation that supports development, maintenance, and future enhancements.*
+_This documentation provides comprehensive coverage of the Birthsigns feature, including both implementation approaches and their respective use cases, ensuring developers can understand and maintain the feature effectively._